Codes4Fun/moshi.cpp/README.md

 ## Status

 The base library supports Kyutai's earlier Moshi models, speech to speech, text to speech, speech to text.
-And it supports NVIDIA's PersonaPlex is based on Moshi.
+And it supports NVIDIA's PersonaPlex since it is based on Moshi.

 PersonaPlex support progress:
 - [x] load model and quantized saving/loading
 - [x] load converted voice embeddings (pt files must be converted to safetenors)
 - [ ] voice from audio file
 - [ ] system text prompt
+- [ ] standalone personaplex demo tool

+General issues:
+- [ ] refactor api to externalize ggml initialization like pocket-tts.cpp
+- [ ] refactor demo tools around common library
+- [ ] wrap sentencepiece into it's own dynamic library
+- [ ] investigate timing issue with sdl

 There are multiple tools that demonstrate different components:
 * mimi-encode - demonstrates using mimi to encode different inputs to a mimi file